helske/statvis/README.md

 ## Start sampling
 ```

-Let's run approximate leave-one-out CV for these models:
+Let's run approximate leave-one-out CV for these models (due to warnings from `loo` we use option `reloo` in the first call which re-estimates the model multiple times leaving three problemtatic observations out of the data one at the time):

 ```r
 fit_rank21 <- add_criterion(fit_rank21, "loo", reloo = TRUE) # reloo due to warning